Rob1c/Termyt/README.md

 Termyt is a CLI tool for downloading audio and videos from streaming sites like YouTube, yt-dlp based

-Protected by Robic License 1.0 (see License at bottom)
+Protected by CC-BY-NC License 4.0 (see License at bottom)

 ## Installation